Jane Eyre (character): Development

 Jane Eyre is an orphan living with her maternal uncle and his wealthy wife, Mrs. Reed.
 After Mr. Reed's death, his wife is left to care for Jane.
 Jane is mistreated by her aunt who resents, neglects, and abuses her while claiming that the only reason for her care of Jane is charity, which leads to Jane's overall anger towards the Reed family.

 After a violent argument with her older cousin John, Jane is locked into the Red Room, the room which Mr. Reed died in and which Jane believes is haunted.
 After Jane believes that she sees her uncle's ghost in the Red Room, she falls ill and faints.
 This leads to her being sent away to a school on the recommendation of the apothecary, Mr. Lloyd, who attends her, in lieu of a physician.

 Mrs. Reed then sends Jane to Lowood Institution, a school for poor and orphaned girls.
 At Lowood, Jane is faced with Mr. Brocklehurst, who funds the school which his mother founded but is abusive in his oversight of the girls.
 At the school Jane befriends Helen Burns, from whom she learns to be not only patient but also calm.
 Helen Burns later dies of consumption, while Jane survives a typhus epidemic at the school premises.

 During her time at Lowood, Jane receives a thorough education and becomes a friend of Miss Maria Temple, the school's principal.
 After six years of schooling and two years of teaching at Lowood (without once returning to the Reeds' house in Gateshead) Jane decides to go out into the world on her own.
 She seeks work as a governess and is employed at Thornfield Hall to care for a French born orphan, Adèle.
 At Thornfield, Jane learns about the absent master, Mr. Rochester, and starts to teach his ward.

 One evening, when Jane is out walking, she helps a mysterious man when his horse slips and he falls.
+His harsh and condescending demeanor towards the modest young woman causes immediate friction between the two on the subject of ones place in society.
 She later learns that this is Mr. Rochester, her master.
-Jane and Rochester are immediately interested in each other.
+Jane and Rochester are immediately interested in each other, though Jane controls her desires out of professionalism and respect for his position as her employer until their relationship becomes more serious.
 She is fascinated by his rough and dark appearance, as well as his abrupt, almost rude, manner, which she thinks is easier to handle than polite flattery.
 As for Mr. Rochester, he is very interested in Jane's strength of character, comparing her to an elf or sprite and admiring her unusual strength and stubbornness.

 Rochester quickly learns that he can rely on Jane in a crisis.
 One night, after everybody has retired, strange sounds and smoke lead her to Rochester's room, where she finds Rochester asleep in his bed with all the curtains and bedclothes on fire; she puts out the flames and rescues him.